 • Reproductive health

 Ongoing Research Projects:

-Title: The Finding Respect and Ending Stigma around HIV (FRESH) Study.
-Key Funders(s): UAB Center for AIDS Research Developmental Core; UAB School of Public Health - Back of the Envelope (BOTE) Award Main Project Goal: The purpose of the FRESH study is to design and pilot-test an intervention for HIV-related stigma reduction in public health department and other primary health care settings in Alabama that addresses all levels of staff and leads to increased uptake of HIV testing and linkage to HIV care in their patient population.
+Title: The FRESH (Finding Respect and Ending Stigma around HIV) Study Key Funder(s): UAB Center for AIDS Research Developmental Core; UAB School of Public Health - Back of the Envelope (BOTE) Award Main Project Goal: The purpose of the FRESH study is to design and pilot-test an intervention for HIV-related stigma reduction in public health department and other primary health care settings in Alabama that addresses all levels of staff and leads to increased uptake of HIV testing and linkage to HIV care in their patient population.
 We have adapted a multi-country African stigma reduction intervention for the Alabama setting and pilot-tested it in two workshops with groups composed of health care worker staff and persons living with HIV.
 We are currently analyzing workshop data, writing manuscripts based on the findings, and determining next steps for scale-up of the intervention.